 Shenington Gliding Club

 Shenington Gliding Club is a Community Amateur Sports Club (CASC) which is run by the club members.
-As a voluntary operation all members contribute, taking part in rotas to ensure that there is always a full team to run the airfield at weekends.
+As a voluntary operation, all members contribute helping to run the airfield on the days they come to fly and most take part in voluntary rotas to ensure that there is always a full team to run the airfield at weekends.
 Members include instructors, tug pilots, glider inspectors, repairers and they also look after much of our ground equipment.
 This voluntary work by club members keeps costs down and makes gliding affordable.
-If you join the club you will be expected to go onto a rota.
+If you join the club you will be asked to go onto a rota.
 As well as helping the club this also means that new members get to know the other members of the team and feel part of the club.
 Normally the team members have enough time to fly on their duty days

-Shenington Airfield which is now a dedicated gliding only site, was built during the Second World War as an Operational Training Unit for Wellington Bombers.
+Shenington Airfield was built during the Second World War as an Operational Training Unit for Wellington Bombers.
 Some of the early Whittle jet aircraft trials were also held at the airfield.